Blue Heelers: episode guide

 Episode 12.14 (471)

-Wednesday, May 11, 2005
+Wed, May 11, 2005

-Joss finds himself in the middle of an armed stand-off on the football field, when a feud between two members of his Blue Light Soccer Team gets out of control.
+Joss finds himself in the middle of an armed stand-off on the football field when a feud between two members of his Blue Light Soccer Team gets out of control.
+One of the boys involved in the feud is Butch O'Keefe, the son of Melbourne mobster Danny O'Keefe whom Tom has sworn to drive out of Mt Thomas.

 When a criminal associate of Danny's turns up for a meeting with him at the Imperial Hotel, Tom believes there is trouble brewing.
 And he's right - but the trouble doesn't come from the underworld, it comes from much closer to home.

-Guest Starring: Gary Sweet as Danny O'Keefe, Joe Brukner as Butch O'Keefe, Annie Stanford as Benita O'Keefe, Linal Haft as Frank Feeney, Margot Knight as Ailsa Sutcliff, Jamie Mezzasalma as Jimmy Santangelo, Maggie Blinco as Molly Sutcliff, Maria Losinno as Mrs Santangelo
+Guest Starring: Gary Sweet as Danny O'Keefe; Joe Brukner as Butch O'Keefe, Annie Stanford as Benita O'Keefe, Linal Haft as Frank Feeney, Margot Knight as Ailsa Sutcliff, Jamie Mezzasalma as Jimmy Santangelo, Maggie Blinco as Molly Sutcliff, Maria Losinno as Mrs Santangelo

 The Life